iterative/dvc.org/static/docs/get-started/agenda.md

 The idea of the project is a simplified version of the [Tutorial](/doc/tutorial).
 It explores the NLP problem of predicting tags for a given StackOverflow question.
-For example, we want one classifier which can predict a post that is about the Python language by tagging it `python`.
+For example, we want a classifier that can predict posts about the Python language by tagging them `python`.

 ![](/static/img/example-flow-2x.png)